 Peace Action of Wisconsin’s Mission Statement

-Abolish war and nuclear weapons and power
+Abolish war and nuclear weapons and nuclear power

 End military intervention